lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
 total_time_lock | int64 | * The cumulative (final) time lock across the entire route.
 This is the CLTV value that should be extended to the first hop in the route.
-All other hops will decrement the time-lock as advertised, leaving enough time for all hops to wait for or present the payment preimage to complete the payment. total_fees | int64 | * The sum of the fees paid at each hop within the final route.
-In the case of a one-hop payment, this value will be zero as we don't need to pay a fee it ourself. total_amt | int64 | * The total amount of funds required to complete a payment over this route.
+All other hops will decrement the time-lock as advertised, leaving enough time for all hops to wait for or present the payment preimage to complete the payment. total_fees | string | * The sum of the fees paid at each hop within the final route.
+In the case of a one-hop payment, this value will be zero as we don't need to pay a fee it ourself. total_amt | string | * The total amount of funds required to complete a payment over this route.
 This value includes the cumulative fees at each hop.
-As a result, the HTLC extended to the first-hop in the route will need to have at least this many satoshis, otherwise the route will fail at an intermediate node due to an insufficient amount of fees. hops | [array Hop](#hop) | * Contains details concerning the specific forwarding details at each hop. total_fees_msat | int64 | * The total fees in millisatoshis. total_amt_msat | int64 | * The total amount in millisatoshis.
+As a result, the HTLC extended to the first-hop in the route will need to have at least this many satoshis, otherwise the route will fail at an intermediate node due to an insufficient amount of fees. hops | [array Hop](#hop) | * Contains details concerning the specific forwarding details at each hop. total_fees_msat | string | * The total fees in millisatoshis. total_amt_msat | string | * The total amount in millisatoshis.

 ## RouteHint